Table of Contents

 As a coach, you must be able to communicate the value of working with you in order to attract clients.

-In order to clearly speak to your ideal clients and communicate your value as a coach, you want to get clear on who your ideal client actually is.
-Beyond demographics, you want to know what they really need and want, and how you fit into that picture.
-(If you’re not sure who your ideal client is or what they are looking for, then it’s time for some market research!)
+In order to clearly communicate your value as a coach, you want to get clear on who your ideal client actually is.
+Beyond demographics, you want to know what they really need and want as it pertains to your area of expertise.
+(If you’re not sure who your ideal client is or what they are looking for, it’s time for some market research!)

-Knowing the problems your ideal coaching client is experiencing and the solution they want is key.
+Knowing the problems your ideal coaching client is experiencing and the results they want is key.
 But you want to go above and beyond that.
 You want to be able to answer:

 - Why do my clients want these solutions?